How to Protect Your Sender Domain with DMARC: Using DMARC Enforcement

 In GlockApps, you can set up DMARC notifications that will be sent to you via email, Slack, or Telegram when the tool detects a drop in your SPF, DKIM, or DMARC compliance rate.
 Investigate and fix the cause of the drop before you can move to the next level of DMARC enforcement.

 When you achieve the 100% ‘quarantine’, repeat the previous steps with the ‘p=reject’ DMARC policy.
-As soon as the 100% ‘reject’ policy has been applied, DMARC enforcement has been fully deployed and the domain is fully secured against phishing and spoofing attacks – all emails that fail the DMARC check, are rejected.
+As soon as the 100% ‘reject’ policy has been applied, DMARC enforcement has been fully deployed and the domain is fully secured against phishing and spoofing attacks – all emails that fail the DMARC record check, are rejected.

 GlockApps DMARC aggregate report